 - Capri Suns or juice boxes

-Anything that would give them a little extra boost during their long day is a great idea!
+Anything in your delivery driver basket that would give them a little extra boost during their long day is a great idea for your gift baskets delivery snacks!
+(You can even put chocolate and candy in your gift baskets!)

 **TIP: We’ve been sharing about our holiday gift baskets on social media and, across the board, people are saying that the fruit is NOT getting taken.
 Keep that in mind and maybe only offer a few fruit options at first and see what your delivery people like.

 YES!
 More than ever, people need small acts of kindness.
-If you’re worried about keeping things sanitary right now, you can make Ziploc snack bags full of goodies and that way they can just grab a bag (and not touch everything in the basket).
-It might also be helpful to include individual packs of hand wipes and/or small hand sanitizers.
-You can even include a disposable mask (everyone seems to need an extra right now!).
+Leaving out snacks for delivery drivers is an easy way you can help others and give back during the holidays.
+Water and snacks for delivery drivers goes a long way in helping them out during long days!
+If you’re worried about keeping things sanitary right now, you can make resealable snack bags full of goodies and that way delivery people can just grab a bag (and not touch everything in the basket).

 How To Make A Delivery Thank You Basket